Pregnancy Diet Plan: What to Eat Each Trimester

 • Aiding healthy weight gain

 Your baby depends entirely on your body for nutrition.
 Every bite you take contributes to their growth, brain development, and long-term health.
-Hence, choosing the right foods for healthy pregnancy is non-negotiable.
+Hence, choosing the right foods for healthy pregnancy is non-negotiable, especially with a proper diet chart for pregnant ladies structured for each trimester.
+For 1-3 months of pregnancy, include folate-rich foods like spinach, moong dal, and citrus fruits to support early baby development.
+Also, eat small and frequent meals with light Indian foods such as khichdi, curd, and fresh fruits to deal with nausea and maintain energy.

 Trimester-Wise Pregnancy Diet Plan